Rookout/docs/docs/breakpoints-reference.md

 ### Arithmethic Path

-A more advanced path, available for most of the ETL Controller operations (check out [uses](rules-uses.md)).
+A more advanced path, available for most of the ETL Controller operations.
 To select this path type, specify "calc" as the path name.

 This path represents an arithmetic exception involving namespace access, constants and arithmetic operators.